collective/pas.plugins.oidc/README.md

 2. Configure the OpenID Provider (e.g., Keycloak) to use the backchannel logout endpoint with the url: `.../acl_users/oidc/backchannel-logout`

 #### Allowed groups

 If you need to restrict access to a specific group, you can use the `Allowed groups` field in the plugin configuration.
 If the user is not in any of the groups listed, the login will be denied.

 To use this feature, you need to create a new scope in the OIDC Provider (e.g., Keycloak) and add the groups to the user's token.

 In Keycloak, go to the `Client Scopes` section and create a new scope named `groups`.
-Then, go to the `Mappers` tab and create a new mapper with the name `groups` and type `Group Membership`.
+Then, go to the `Mappers` tab and create a new mapper with the name `groups` and type `Group Membership` (Uncheck the `Full groups path` option).
+You can find this configuration in the `plone` realm in the `tests` directory.
+The `plone` client is also configured to use the `groups` scope.

 ![Create a new scope groups](docs/allowedgroups1.png)